Machahary07/Blockchain-project--ShareChain/README.md

 ![ShareChain Logo](https://github.com/user-attachments/assets/1e6900eb-d7d7-4fa1-bf15-7763215f3a95)

-# FileSharingPlatform
+# ShareChain

 ## Vision
-**FileSharingPlatform** aims to revolutionize digital asset sharing by providing a decentralized and user-friendly interface for users to manage their files, photos, and videos.
+**ShareChain** aims to revolutionize digital asset sharing by providing a decentralized and user-friendly interface for users to manage their files, photos, and videos.
 The platform leverages blockchain technology to ensure secure, transparent, and efficient file management, empowering users to connect and collaborate in a new way.

 ## Flowchart
 ```